 Majority of Americans prefer white rice over brown, and a soda drink instead of a kale smoothie.
 This means a diet full of simple carbs and sugars.
 Even adding a certain type of fiber is not enough.
 What’s worse, you don’t even know you the ideal macrobiotic state of balance.

-Not only contemporary diet makes you fat and contributes to your low energy level, but it is also why your good bacteria are starving.
+Not only the contemporary diet makes you fat and contributes to your low energy level, but it is also why your good bacteria are starving.

 In a study reported in Nature Communications in April, African-American volunteers who shifted from an American diet to high-fiber, low-fat African cuisine experienced a drop in inflammation in just two weeks.